dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T3805: Credibility issues arise from misinformation spread.
+### T3805: Loss of trust in traditional information sources can decrease media credibility.

 |Support|
 |---|